 So…which of my felted wool footstools is your favorite?

-Both are available in my online shop along with many other handmade goods, furniture, and vintage finds.
+Likewise, both are available in my online shop along with many other handmade goods, furniture, and vintage finds.

-I encourage you to pin and share this felted wool footstool fun to inspire others to give DIY a try.
+In addition, I encourage you to pin and share this felted wool footstool fun to inspire others to give DIY a try.